- Information about the workings of the Bombay Stock Exchange (BSE).

-To trade in the Bombay Stock Exchange directly you may need to fund a trading account in Indian rupees, separate from your USD account.
+To trade in the Bombay Stock Exchange directly you may need to fund a trading account in Indian rupees, separate from your SGD account.
 Alternatively, your broker will perform a currency conversion to Indian rupees when processing your order.
 Either way involves paying foreign exchange fees, and it may be easier to simply invest in the iShares MSCI India Index ETF (with the ticker QK9, which trades in SGD).

 Step 4: Choose between shares and ETFs

-ETFs usually track market indexes and are therefore diversified across multiple companies, so they typically experience lower price volatility than individual company shares and can be better for long-term investment.
+ETFs usually track market indices and are therefore diversified across multiple companies, so they typically experience lower price volatility than individual company shares and can be better for long-term investment.

 Step 5: Decide your order type

 Orders are your method of telling your online broker what sort of trade to make, and how you'd like your money to behave.
 Depending on the broker you use, you can configure many different kinds of order.

 - A market order is the most straightforward, requiring virtually no setup.
 Once executed, you’ll get shares at the next market price for the share or fund unit.